Student Life Policies

 The Undergraduate Academic Ethics Board

 The Undergraduate Academic Ethics Board (hereinafter "The Ethics Board") is a subcommittee of the Academic Council and an independent committee of the Student Council.
-The Ethics Board is comprised of eight full-time faculty members (four from each school) and twelve undergraduate students, as well as a Presiding Official and a Chairman, both of whom are undergraduate students.
-The faculty members are selected by the dean of the school and the undergraduate members are selected by the Student Council's Committee on Leadership Appointments.
-Undergraduate members shall serve terms of one academic year, beginning on September 1st.
-A board member may be removed from the Ethics Board if they have not met the expectation of the board.
+The Ethics Board is comprised of eight full-time faculty members (four from each school) and a minimum of twelve undergraduate students, as well as a Presiding Official (up to three presiding officials may be trained to fill the role), who is an undergraduate student.
+The faculty members are selected by the Vice Deans of Education for KSAS and WSE, respectively, and the undergraduate members are selected by the Student Council's Committee on Leadership Appointments.
+Undergraduate members shall serve terms of one academic year or more, beginning on September 1st.
+A board member may be removed from the Ethics Board if he or she has not met the expectation of the board.

 The Ethics Board is responsible for the maintenance of the academic integrity of the undergraduate programs in the Krieger School of Arts and Sciences and the Whiting School of Engineering and for all matters concerning adherence to this Constitution, including but not limited to: receiving reports of suspected violations, consulting with members of the University community on ways to reduce possible violations, appointing hearing panels, maintaining confidential records, orienting new students to the ethic standards of the community.

 - to plan and oversee all general meetings of the Board